Advice

 What Qualities Should I Look for in a Wedding Videographer?

 “Eight hours is a good ‘goldilocks' time frame for covering most weddings.
 It just depends on the wedding itself.
-If you're getting ready one place, having the ceremony somewhere else, and then having the reception at another location, you may need more because timelines as three location weddings tend to be a little more spread out.” -Bonnie Newman, owner of Mars and the Moon Films (formerly Bonnie Newman Creative)
+If you're getting ready one place, having the ceremony somewhere else, and then having the reception at another location, you may need more because timelines as three location weddings tend to be a little more spread out.” -Bonnie Newman, Owner, Mars and the Moon Films

 How Do I Know if I'm Hiring the Right Videographer for Me?

 “Look for someone who meshes well with your personality.
-Ask to grab a coffee or drink with them before you book, stalk their Instagram and find out if they're cool people to you.
+Ask to grab a coffee or drink with them before you book, stalk their Instagram or TikTok, and find out if they're cool people to you.
 It's so important to feel comfortable and relaxed around the people who will have cameras on you that day.
-If you watch their videos, you're in love with most of them, and your personalities mesh well together, you've probably found the one.” -Bonnie Newman, owner of Mars and the Moon Films (formerly Bonnie Newman Creative)
+If you watch their videos, you're in love with most of them, and your personalities mesh well together, you've probably found the one.” -Bonnie Newman, Owner of Mars and the Moon Films

 Another factor is the individual(s) who will be with you on your wedding day!
 It’s imperative to get a feel for who you are hiring and their personalities to ensure that they’re compatible with your own!
 Your videographer is with you through most of your wedding day — they can either be just another vendor or a friend who makes your day that much better.